-We believe that utility acquisitions will continue to be the primary source of growth for us.
-With approximately 53,000 community water systems in the U.S., 83% of which serve less than 3,300 customers, the water industry is the most fragmented of the major utility industries (telephone, natural gas, electric, water and wastewater).
-In the states where we operate, we believe there are approximately 22,000 public water systems of widely varying size, with the majority of the population being served by government-owned water systems.
+We believe that utility acquisitions will continue to be the primary source of customer growth for us.
+With approximately 52,000 community water systems in the U.S., 83% of which serve less than 3,300 customers, the water industry is the most fragmented of the major utility industries (telephone, natural gas, electric, water and wastewater).
+In the states where we operate, we believe there are approximately 22,000 community water systems of widely-varying size, with the majority of the population being served by government-owned water systems.

 Although not as fragmented as the water industry, the wastewater industry in the U.S. also presents opportunities for consolidation.
-According to the U.S. Environmental Protection Agency's (EPA) most recent survey of publicly-owned wastewater treatment facilities in 2004, there are approximately 16,600 such facilities in the nation serving approximately 75% of the U.S. population.
+According to the U.S. Environmental Protection Agency's (EPA) most recent survey of wastewater treatment facilities (which includes both government-owned and privately-owned facilities) in 2004, there are approximately 16,600 such facilities in the nation serving approximately 75% of the U.S. population.
 The remaining population represents individual homeowners with their own treatment facilities; for example, community on-lot disposal systems and septic tank systems.
 The vast majority of wastewater facilities are government-owned rather than privately-owned.
 The EPA survey also indicated that there are approximately 9,800 wastewater facilities in operation or planned in the 13 states where we operate.
 We also intend to explore opportunities in the non-regulated wastewater and septage businesses when they complement our utility companies.